SolaceSamples/solace-samples-c/_docs/publish-subscribe.md

 ### Running the Samples

-If you start the `TopicSubscriber` with the required arguments of your Solace messaging, it will connect and wait for a message.
+If you start the `TopicSubscriber` with the required arguments of your PubSub+ messaging, it will connect and wait for a message.

 ```
 bin$ . ./setenv.sh